ryanwhite04/cits3007.github.io/assets/labs/lab02.md

 - `clear`: remove all breakpoints.

-- `backtrace` (`bt` for short): print information on the stack frames currently on the call stack -- i.e., what functions called the function you're currently in, and with what arguments.
+- `backtrace` (`bt` for short): print information on the stack frames currently on the call stack -- i.e., what "chain" of functions called the function you're currently in, and with what arguments.

 For some additional commands and advanced features, see